sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 When considering what platform would be best for sharing software assessment documents across departments, there were initially 3 main criteria: it had to be a platform that employees across the GC had access to, and it had to meet both GC language requirements and accessibility requirements.

-The ability to restrict access to the software assessment documents was later added as a criteria when owners of the software assessment documents at ESDC advised that they would only want the documents to be available to Government of Canada employees.
+The ability to restrict access to the software assessment documents was later added as a criteria when owners of the software assessment documents at ESDC advised that they would only want the documents to be available to Government of Canada employees[^1].

-GCxchange was chosen as the platform that would best meet the above requirements and the [Software Assessments group](https://gcxgce.sharepoint.com/teams/1000219) page was developed on this platform for the pilot.
+GCxchange was chosen as the platform that would best meet the above requirements[^2] and the [Software Assessments group](https://gcxgce.sharepoint.com/teams/1000219) page was developed on this platform for the pilot.
 Within this group a document library was created that would only be accessible by group members.
 And membership of the group would only be allowed to GC employees.